-- 4 Select the required quantity and quality of resources for the methods of work to strip and remove licensed asbestos.

-- 4.1 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to:

-- 1. hand tools.

-- 2. equipment and
+- 4.2 Describe the characteristics, quality, uses, limitations and defects associated with the resources in relation to: - 1. materials, components and equipment relating to hand tools, equipment and given control measures - 2. protective clothes and equipment - 3. decontamination units, hygiene facilities.

-- 3. given control measures.

-The candidate can describe the following:
+The learner can describe the following:

 - 1. Hand tools Characteristics and quality appropriate for the work undertaken.
 Used in preference to powered tools.
 Limitations, none that effect usage.
-Defects, general wear and tear. - 2.
-'H' Type Vacuum Equipment Characteristics and quality, as specified in the POW, Uses, removing asbestos.
+Defects, general wear and tear. - 'H' Type Vacuum Equipment Characteristics and quality, as specified in the POW, Uses, removing asbestos.
 Limitations, 'H' Type vacuum can't be used for wet cleaning.
 Defects, damage to casing, cable and plug. - 3.
-Given control measures: such as RPE and decontamination units - 4.2 Select resources associated with own work in relation to materials, components, fixings, tools and equipment.
+Given control measures: such as RPE and decontamination units - 4.3 Describe how to confirm that the resources and materials conform to the specification.